 Data Explorer (shown on the left)

-The Data Explorer window is central to McIDAS-V. It is used to choose data sources and parameters to display, the kinds of displays to make, and times of data to display.
-The first time McIDAS-V starts up, the Data Explorer defaults to the Satellite -> Imagery Chooser.
-This chooser, along with several others, uses ADDE (Abstract Data Distribution Environment) servers to access data.
-McIDAS-V comes with a pre-configured list of several available free servers which contain real-time and archived atmospheric datasets.
+The Data Explorer window is central to McIDAS-V. It is used to choose the data display options.
+These options include the data source, parameters, display type, along with data times and any region selection or data reduction.
+The Data Explorer defaults to the Satellite -> Imagery Chooser for the first run of McIDAS-V. This chooser, along with several others, uses ADDE (Abstract Data Distribution Environment) servers to access data.
+McIDAS-V has a pre-configured list of free servers which contain real-time and archived atmospheric datasets.

 Main Display (shown on the right)

 The Main Display window includes the McIDAS-V display panels, legend, time animation controls, viewpoint controls for 3D displays, icons to zoom and pan, menus to control views and projections, and the main McIDAS-V menu.
-Navigating to Help -> User’s Guide in the Main Toolbar brings up the McIDAS-V User’s Guide, which has both a table of contents and a search function.
+Navigate to Help -> User’s Guide in the Main Toolbar to access the McIDAS-V User’s Guide.

 Common Usage Scenario

-To create displays of data with McIDAS-V, the common usage scenario is:
+To create displays of data with McIDAS-V, the workflow is

-Choosing the source of data (local files, remote servers, etc.)
+Choose the data source (local files, remote servers, etc.)

-Selecting parameters and display type
+Select parameters and display type

-Creating the display
+Create the display

-Controlling the display
+Control the display

-Creating a bundle
+Create a bundle and/or save images and movies

-Bundles Bundles let you save a quick "snapshot" of McIDAS-V, including data sources, maps, and data displays.
-Bundles are small information files that specify the state of McIDAS-V. They are a kind of configuration file.
-They include information about what data sources are in use, which parameters from the data sources are displayed, and how they are displayed.
+Bundles Bundles are configuration files that specify the state of McIDAS-V. They include information about what data sources are in use, which parameters from the data sources are displayed, and how they are displayed.
+In a sense, they are a “snapshot” of a particular McIDAS-V session.

-The purpose of bundles is for you to save a particular McIDAS-V setup and display.
-A bundle can be used for your own reference at a later time, or others using McIDAS-V can use bundles you made to see data the same way you did.
+Bundles can be used save work for future reference, or can be used to share McIDAS-V data and displays with colleagues.
 There are two types of bundles, regular *.mcv bundles, and *.mcvz zipped bundles.
 These serve different purposes.

-The *.mcv bundle, along with storing the setup and display options, stores a reference to the particular type of data you have loaded into McIDAS-V. For example, if you load in the most recent GFS, display pressure, and save your display as a *.mcv bundle, the next time the bundle is loaded, McIDAS-V will connect to the server/catalog where you got the data from originally, and display the most recent GFS pressure data.
-This type of bundle can be very useful in an operational environment, where you often want to look at the same products displaying the most recent data.
+The *.mcv bundle, along with storing the setup and display options, stores a reference to the particular type of data loaded into McIDAS-V. For example, if you load the most recent GFS, display pressure, and save the display as a *.mcv bundle, the next time the bundle is loaded, McIDAS-V will connect to the same server/catalog from which the data was originally retrieved, and display the most recent GFS pressure data.
+This type of bundle can be very useful in an operational environment, where it is desirable to look at the same products but display the most recent data.

-The *.mcvz bundle is different from the *.mcv bundle in that it actually stores data along with the bundle.
-For example, if you load in radar data for a tornado case that you want to look at again, but that may not be on the server at a later date, you can save your display as a *.mcvz zipped bundle.
-The next time this bundle is loaded in, the same exact data with the same display options will be displayed.
-This can be useful for case studies, where you always want to look at the same data.
+The *.mcvz bundle is different from the *.mcv bundle because it stores data with the bundle.
+For example, if radar data for a tornado case is loaded that may not be on the server at a later date, the display can be saved as a *.mcvz zipped bundle.
+The next time this bundle is loaded, the same data with the same display options is displayed.
+This is useful for case studies, where it is desirable to look at the same data.

 Data Explorer - Data Sources tab